grgliner/voxResources/README.md

 3. Refer to demo_fv.m as an example on how to compute Fisher vectors with exemplars
 4. To compute FV on an exemplar of size 5+ you will probably need 16GB+ memory

-# Sample workflow for using the Fisher Vector/Exemplar feature extraction script
+# Sample workflow for loading the data into Matlab and using the Fisher Vector/Exemplar feature extraction script

 %Change this to the directory containing your data folder

 dirn = '/Users/Gazelle/Documents/voxResources';

-%intitialize the FV toolbox - you will need to change the filepath
+%intitialize the FV toolbox - you will need to change the filepath appropriately

 run('/Users/Gazelle/Documents/MATLAB/vlfeat-0.9.20/toolbox/vl_setup')

-%add tools path
+%add tools path - you will need to change the filepath appropriately

 addpath(genpath('/Users/Gazelle/Documents/voxResources/tools'))